weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 We shall first study more general systems of functions which share a property analogous to (61).

-8.10 Definition Let {¢,} (n =1,2,3,...) be a sequence of complex functions on [a, b], such that
+8.10 Definition Let {c,} (n =1,2,3,...) be a sequence of complex functions on [a, b], such that

 (64) [608 G) dx=0 (nm).
 SOME SPECIAL FUNCTIONS 187

-Then {¢,} is said to be an orthogonal system of functions on [a, b].
+Then {c,} is said to be an orthogonal system of functions on [a, b].
 If, in addition,

 b
 (65) [18.12 ax =1

-for all n, {¢,} is said to be orthonormal.
+for all n, {c,} is said to be orthonormal.
-For example, the functions (27) %¢™* form an orthonormal system on [—n, =].
+For example, the functions (27) %c™* form an orthonormal system on [-n, =].
 So do the real functions

 1 cosx sin x cos 2x sin 2x
 NCAR

-If {¢,} is orthonormal on [a, b] and if
+If {c,} is orthonormal on [a, b] and if

 (66) 6 = [ 180) d (n=1,2,3,..),

-we call ¢, the nth Fourier coefficient of f relative to {¢,}.
+we call c, the nth Fourier coefficient of f relative to {c,}.
 We write

 0

 67) Sx) ~ )) Cn Pu(X)
-and call this series the Fourier series of f (relative to {¢,}).
+and call this series the Fourier series of f (relative to {c,}).

 Note that the symbol ~ used in (67) implies nothing about the conver- gence of the series; it merely says that the coefficients are given by (66).